databricks/lilac/docs/datasets/dataset_load.md

 #### Parquet

-The parquet reader can read from local files, S3 or GCS.
+The parquet reader can read from local files, S3, GCS and HTTP.
 If your dataset is sharded, you can use a glob pattern to load multiple files.

 **Sampling**

-The `ParquetSource` takes two optional arguments related to sampling:
+The `ParquetSource` takes a few optional arguments related to sampling:

 - `sample_size`, the number of rows to sample.
 - `approximate_shuffle`, defaulting to `False`.
 When `False`, we take an entire pass over the dataset with reservoir sampling.
 When `True`, we read a fraction of rows from the start of each shard, to avoid shard skew, without doing a full pass over the entire dataset.
 This is useful when your dataset is very large and consists of a large number of shards.
+- `seed`, the random seed to use for sampling.

 ```python
 source = ll.ParquetSource(